 Effects of GHB

 The physical effects of GHB are highly dose-dependent, and each individual may have a slightly different response, a fact that makes GHB use even riskier.
-Fortunately, the number of people who report having ever used GHB in their lifetime has been gradually declining since around 2006.
+Fortunately, the number of people who report having used GHB in their lifetime has been gradually declining since around 2006.

 But despite GHB’s illegal status, it is still manufactured in clandestine labs and trafficked around the world.
 Because the ban has made GHB somewhat more challenging to obtain, some people have begun to seek out GBL as an alternative.